-‘South Park’ Season 21 To Be Different; ‘Fractured But Whole’ Release Date Moved
+‘South Park’ Season 21 To Be Different: ‘Fractured But Whole’ Release Date Moved

 Fans may have to wait a bit before the highly anticipated South Park Season 21 release date arrives this year.
 While there is no doubt in anyone’s mind that it will arrive this year, Comedy Central is yet to announce when it will start airing this year.
 For fans of the adult animated series, here as some spoilers as well as the latest update on its game, the South Park: The Fractured But Whole.

-Fans definitely enjoyed season 20 of the show which was, for the most part, election-flavored.
+Fans definitely enjoyed Season 20 of the show which was, for the most part, election-flavored.
 In fact, pre-election episodes centered about a “turd sandwich” and a “giant douche,” parodies that pointed to the perceived deficiencies of both presidential candidates Hillary Clinton and Donald Trump.
 With all the fun and entertainment of the election-themed season last year, one can expect the series to continues dishing even more political parodies in South Park Season 21, now that Trump is in office.

 But apparently, it is an undertaking that even seasoned animator and co-creator Trey Parker deemed to be too tricky.
 In a gist, Parker is saying that real-life politics is already a comedy that is hard to top.
 For this reason, the show’s co-creator revealed that when South Park Season 21 release date arrives, it will be less politically-flavored than the previous season.